July 9th, 2021 | How To Create a Business Development Strategy As a Person Who Never Competes.

-I wrote on this blog before about how not to do business (e.g., in the posts “How (Not) to Build a Business” and “5 ‘Best’ Business Models in the World“).
-So perhaps, now it’s time to share my opinion about how to actually do it!
+I wrote on this blog before about how not to do business (for example, in the posts “How (Not) to Build a Business” and “5 ‘Best’ Business Models in the World“) So perhaps, now it’s time to share my opinion about how to actually do it!

 And yet I was sitting there watching two guys punching each other, and I was massively unimpressed.
 And it came to my mind that it was not just that one fight.
 In fact, I never enjoyed watching sports.
 I just don’t get the concept of competing against another person of your own will.
 It might be a weird thing to say for a person who owns a company.
 Yet, it’s true.